dusadrian/academic/content/publication/QCA-book-2.md

 +++
-title = "QCA with R. A comprehensive resource" date = "2018-02-12"
+title = "QCA with R. A Comprehensive Resource" date = "2018-02-12"

-# Authors.
-Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Adrian Dușa"]

 # Publication type.